CKC Constitution and By-Laws

 Article II: Meetings and Voting

 Section 1.
 Club Meetings.
-Meetings of the club shall be held each month in within the greater Chattanooga area at such hour and place as may be designated by the Board of Directors.
-Written notice of each such meeting shall be included in the Bulletin at least 10 days prior to the date of the meeting.
+Meetings of the club shall be held each month within the greater Chattanooga area at such hour and place as may be designated by the Board of Directors.
+Written notice of such meeting shall be included in the Bulletin which is sent via USPS or emailed at least ten (10) days prior to the date of the meeting.
 The announcement shall be published on the first page of the bulletin.
-The quorum for such meetings shall be 20 percent of the members in good standing.
+The quorum for such meetings shall be 20 percent of the members and Lifetime Members in good standing.
+Monthly Club Meetings are defined as gatherings where attendees see and or hear each other.
+This will include meeting in person in the same room or conducting a meeting by video conference or teleconference in accordance with Tennessee State Law.

 Section 2.
 Special Club Meetings.
 Special club meetings may be called by the President, or by a majority vote of the members of the Board who are present and voting at any regular or special meeting of the Board; and shall be called by the Corresponding Secretary upon receipt of a petition signed by five members of the Club who are in good standing.
 Such special meetings shall be held within the greater Chattanooga area at such place, date and hour as may be designated by the person or persons authorized herein to call such meetings.
-Written notice of such a meeting shall be mailed by the Bulletin Secretary at least 5 days and not more than 15 days prior to the date of the meeting, and said notice shall state the purpose of the meeting, and no other Club business may be transacted thereat.
+This will include meeting in person in the same room or conducting a meeting by video conference or teleconference in accordance with Tennessee State Law.
+Notice of such a meeting shall be mailed or emailed by the Bulletin Secretary at least ten (10) days and not more than sixty (60) days prior to the date of the meeting and said notice shall state the purpose of the meeting, and no other Club business may be transacted thereat.
 The quorum for such a meeting shall be 20 percent of the members in good standing.

 Section 3.
 Board Meetings.
 Meetings of the Board of Directors shall be held each month within the greater Chattanooga area at such hour and place as may be designated by the Board.
-Notice of each such meeting shall placed on the first page of the bulletin at least 5 days prior to the date of the meeting.
+Notice of each such meeting shall be placed on the first page of the bulletin at least ten (10) and not more than sixty (60) days prior to the date of the meeting.
 The quorum for such a meeting shall be a majority of the board.
+Meetings of the Board are defined as gatherings where attendees see and or hear each other.
+This will include meeting in person in the same room or conducting a meeting by video conference or teleconference in accordance with Tennessee State Law.

 Section 4.
 Special Board Meetings.
 Special meetings of the Board may be called by the President; and shall be called by the Corresponding Secretary upon receipt of a written request signed by at least three members of the Board.
-Such special meetings shall be held within the greater Chattanooga area at such place, date, and hour as may be designated by the person authorized herein to call such meeting.
-Notice of such meeting shall be mailed and/or emailed by the Corresponding Secretary at least 5 days and not more than 10 days prior to the date of the meeting.
+Such special meetings shall be held within the greater Chattanooga area at such place, date, and hour as may be designated by the person authorized herein to call such meeting or conducted by video conference or teleconference in accordance with Tennessee State Law.
+Notice of such meeting shall be mailed and/or emailed by the Corresponding Secretary at least ten (10) days and not more than sixty (60) days prior to the date of the meeting.
 Any such notice shall state the purpose of the meeting and no other business shall be transacted thereat.
-The quorum for such a meeting shall be a majority of the board.
+A quorum for such meeting shall be a majority of the board.

 Section 5.
 Voting.
-Each member in good standing whose dues are paid for the current year shall be entitled to one vote at any meeting of the club at which he is present.
-Proxy voting will not be permitted at any club meeting or election
+Each voting member in good standing whose dues are paid for the current year shall be entitled to one vote at any meeting of the club at which they are present.
+Proxy voting will not be permitted at any club meeting or election.

 Article III: Directors and Officers

 Section 1.
 Board of Directors.
-The Board shall be comprised 12 members all of whom shall be members in good standing and shall meet the qualification criteria set forth in Article IV, Section 5.
-The Board shall consist of the officers listed in Article III, Section 2, all elected at the Annual Meeting for a one year term and 6 Directors At Large elected for two year terms, three of which shall be elected at each annual meeting so that three Directors always hold over from one year to another.
-All of whom shall be elected at the Club's annual meeting as provided in Article IV and shall serve until their successors are elected.
-No elected Officer may succeed himself for more than three terms.
-No Director At Large may succeed himself for more than one term.
+The Board shall be comprised of twelve (12) members all of whom shall be members in good standing and shall meet the qualification criteria set forth in Article IV, Section 5.
+The Board shall consist of the officers listed in Article III, Section 2, all elected at the Annual Meeting for a one-year term and 6 Directors At Large elected for two year terms, three of which shall be elected at each annual meeting so that three Directors always hold over from one year to another.
+The Board shall be elected at the Club's annual meeting as provided in Article IV and shall serve until their successors are elected.
 General management of the Club's affairs shall be entrusted to the Board of Directors.
+Additionally, the club shall have an AKC delegate who shall be a member in good standing and who shall be elected for two (2) year terms at the Clubs annual meeting as provided in Article IV and shall serve until a successor is elected.
+The position of AKC delegate shall be a "non-Voting" position on the board.
+However, the AKC delegate may be nominated and elected to any position on the board on an annual basis.

 Section 2.
 Officers.
 The club's officers, consisting of the President, Vice President, Corresponding Secretary, Recording Secretary, Bulletin Secretary and Treasurer, shall serve in their respective capacities both with regard to the Club and its meetings and the Board and its meetings.

-(e) The Bulletin Secretary shall be responsible for the editing and circulation of the Club’s monthly bulletin and notify members of regular Club meetings.
+(e) The Bulletin Secretary or Corresponding Secretary shall be responsible for the editing and circulation of the Club’s monthly bulletin and notify members of regular Club meetings.

 (h) The past President is a non-voting member of the Board and will serve in an advisory capacity to the new President for one year.
 The past President may attend the Board meetings in a non-voting capacity.